 August is a unique time in the Northeast.
-The Golden Rod and Joe-Pye Weed fill the fields with color.
+The golden rod and joe-pye weed fill the fields with color.
 Mature apples are becoming noticeable on the trees and the blueberries are abundant and ripe.
-There is so much growth happening, and yet it is an indicator that we are getting ready to head into autumn.
+There is so much growth happening in the fields in August.

-With all the activity happening, it isn’t surprising that August has promoted many poets to pick up the pen and start writing.
-Below are two poems that reflect my August experience.
+With all the activity, it isn’t that surprising that August has promoted many poets to pick up the pen and start writing.
+Below are two poems that reflect the August experience.

 “August” by Lizette Woodworth Reese